The Kansas City Royals (25-65) are on the road to face the Cleveland Guardians (45-44) at Progressive Field on Sunday wi...

 Since then the Royals have once again fallen in a hole and they have finished third in the 2016 and 2017 seasons while in the 2018 and 2019 seasons they finished even lower at fifth and fourth, respectively.

 While the year 2020 has thrown many curveballs, the 2020 season was a short-lived one and the league only played 60 games instead of the 162 games which saw the Royals win only 26 games placing them fifth in the division.

-If you are a fan of the Kansas City Royals, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Kansas City Royals have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the Kansas City Royals, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the Kansas City Royals have the star power to make it all the way to the World Series in 2023?

 Still got some burning questions about the Kansas City Royals?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!